Methodology

 4. User controls and privacy

-Users can update entries, export information, and request deletion.
+Users can update entries, control connected data sources, export information, and request deletion.
 Data handling details are documented in our Privacy Policy and usage boundaries are in the Terms of Service.